javinyx/team-builder/README.md

 - Docker
 - Docker Compose

+## Architecture

+The theoretical proposed architecture for AWS is explained in this [document](/docs/ARCHITECTURE.pdf).

+A mock TerraForm configuration is also present [here](/docs/main.tf).

 ## Running the production build locally

 > ℹ️ The `docker compose` command may be `docker-compose` in your system depending on how you have it installed, if the first doesn't work, try the latter.